numerodix/deplint/README.md

 deplint collects information from a number of different sources:

-* Your required dependencies (ie. the contents of your `requirements.txt`.
+* Your required dependencies (ie. the contents of your `requirements.txt`).

 * Your installed dependencies (ie. what's in `pip freeze`).

-* Package metadata from your virtualenv site-packages.
+* Package metadata from your virtualenv `site-packages`.

 * Packages available in the package index (via `pip search`).

 * Your source code (import statements).

-Based on this it can advise you on your dependencies in a way that you could do manually, but it automates it away.
+Based on this it can advise you on your dependencies in a way that you could do yourself manually, but it automates away the mechanical work.